How to incorporate your company

 - Certificate of incorporation and legal representative of the parent company, issued by the official entity in the company’s domicile.
 If you are an individual, you must provide a copy of your passport.

 - Power of attorney granted to a lawyer or individual to act on behalf of the parent company.

 - By-laws of the parent company.

-- The grounds for termination of the businesses
+- Grounds for termination of the business

-- Appointment of the statutory auditor
+- Appointment of an auditor

-Step 2: Register a public deed
+Step 2: Formalize a public deed

 - Accounts journal